IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/getting-started.md

 which launches a context menu, press the down arrow (instead of pressing the green Play button), and select `Cold Boot Now` to cold boot the emulator.

-For a real device, either make sure the Wi-Fi it is connected to has an internet connection, or a valid SIM connected to a provider.
+For a real device, make sure that it has a working Internet connection.

-## How do I open the Debug Menu?
+## 3) How do I open the Debug Menu?

-IndiGO provides a debug menu with various debug/developer options for accessing functionality that would not normally be available to an end-user (for example; starting a route demo).
+IndiGO provides a debug menu with various debug/developer options for accessing functionality that would
+normally not be available to an end-user (for example: starting a route demo).

 Open the debug menu on the emulator by pressing the backtick ("\`") key on your keyboard.